iglesias/shogun_manual/sphinx/source/knn.rst

 Since Pythagoras, we know that :math:`a^2 + b^2 = c^2`.
 Use that for KNN.
 Blablabla

-.. todo:: Update this thing, ss
+.. todo:: Update this thing,

 -------
 Example